divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 Then check that you can create polls with questions, and see them listed at http://localhost:8000/polls/.

+..  image:: /images/polls-default.png
+    :alt: The polls application with a Question and Choices

 You now have working project in which to implement the frontend.